 - If you find yourself unable to afford your prescription medications, check out our list of financial support programs.

 - Stay connected.
 Maintaining at least six feet of distance between others is necessary for your physical health but maintaining connections with others is important for your emotional health.
-Join one of our online support communities to connect to others in similar situations.
+Join our Better Breathers Club Network or one of our online support communities to connect to others in similar situations.

 - Check your sources.
 Misinformation is everywhere.
 You can count on the American Lung Association to share science-based information.
 Our Lung HelpLine is available to answer any of your questions about COVID-19.
 Contact us by calling 1-800-LUNGUSA or submitting a question online.